jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 c) GRUB
 d) BIOS

-2) What is the name of the GNU software that is the first software program that runs when a computer starts?
+2) What is the name of the GNU software that is the first software program that runs when a computer with Linux installed starts?
 a) BIOS
 b) LILO
 c) GRUB